Concord, New Hampshire: Bus

 Local bus service is provided by Concord Area Transit (CAT), with three routes through the city.
 Regional bus service provided by Concord Coach Lines and Greyhound Lines is available from the Concord Transportation Center at 30 Stickney Avenue next to Exit 14 on Interstate 93, with service south to Boston and points in between, as well as north to Littleton and northeast to Berlin.

-Other modes
+Aviation and Air Transport

 General aviation services are available through Concord Municipal Airport, located 2 mi east of downtown.
 There is no commercial air service within the city limits; the nearest such airport is Manchester–Boston Regional Airport, 23 mi to the south.

 Complete Streets Improvement Project

 Concord's downtown underwent a significant renovation between 2015 and 2016, during the city's "Complete Streets Improvement Project".
 At a proposed cost of $12 million, the project promised to deliver on categories of maintenance to aging infrastructure, improved accessibility, increased sustainability, a safer experience for walkers, bikers and motorists alike, and to stimulate economic growth in an increasingly idle downtown.
 The main infrastructural change was reducing the four-lane street (two in each direction) to two lanes plus a turning lane in the center.
 The freed-up space would contribute to extra width for bikes to ride in either direction, increased curb size and an added median where there is no need for a turning lane.
 Concord opted to add shared lane markings for bikes, rather than a dedicated protected bike lane.

 By adding curb space, this project created new opportunities for pedestrians to enjoy the downtown.
 Many power lines were buried, and street trees, colorful benches, art installations, and other green spaces were added, all allowing people to reclaim a space long dominated by cars.
 Main Street underwent serious traffic calming, including a road diet, increased diagonal parking, widening sidewalks, adding shared lane markings, adding trees, texturing medians and coloring crosswalks red.
 Another aspect of the new construction was adding heated sidewalk capabilities, utilizing excess steam from the local Concord Steam plant, and minimizing sand and snow blowing needed during the winter months.

 Funding for Complete Streets came from a combination of $4,710,000 from a USDOT TIGER grant and the rest from the City of Concord.
 The project was initially proposed as costing $7,850,000, but ran over budget due to overambitious ideas.
 After scrapping some of the most expensive offenders, the budget ended up at $14.2 million, with the project actually coming in $1.1 million below that.
 Although adding final aesthetic touches with the extra money were debated, the city council ended up deciding to save for financially straining years ahead.
 The design was carried out by McFarland Johnson, IBI Group, and City of Concord Engineering.